-What does a med comms agency do?
+What does a medical communications agency do?

-In particular they advise pharmaceutical companies on how best to educate a particular target audience on the benefits and risks of a new therapy and provide strategic consultancy to brand teams on how to build receptive and well-informed markets throughout a product’s brand lifecycle.
+In particular, they advise pharmaceutical companies on how best to educate a particular target audience on the benefits and risks of a new therapy and provide strategic consultancy to brand teams on how to build receptive and well-informed markets throughout a product’s brand lifecycle.

 “It is the agency’s role to ensure that a new therapy remains on the radar of potential prescribers, regulators, payers or patients throughout its product lifecycle.”

-Agencies provide multiple communication services to the pharmaceutical and healthcare industry.
+A medical communications agency will provide multiple communication services to the pharmaceutical and healthcare industry.
 The services they provide broadly fall under two categories – promotional and scientific.
 These include:

 contract research organisation